Classes (2026-2027)

 Description:

-Class time will consist of reading and discussing the story and completing activities to reinforce the literature element taught.
-Work not completed in class may be sent home to finish, but homework will not be regularly assigned.
-This class is designed to complement your language arts curriculum, not replace it.
-We will be following a similar geographic track as the 4/5 and 6-8 US mapping classes.
+Class time will consist of reading and discussing the story and activities to reinforce the literature element taught and other concepts covered.
+Students will also have the opportunity to share a favorite picture book from home with the class.
+Work not completed in class may be sent home to finish, but homework will not be assigned.
+This class is designed to complement, but not replace, a language arts curriculum.

 Teacher: